Why you need to have an HR philosophy to really make a differenceby

 What are human beings like?

-I remember having my mind blown when I read a book about education which pointed out that most adults bring about change in their own lives without needing to be told.
+I remember having my mind blown when I read a book about education that pointed out that most adults bring about change in their own lives without needing to be told.
 They start an Open University course, they move house, they buy a new car, they go on holiday to somewhere new, they get married and start a family.

 It occurred to me that humans are actually really good at change.
 So, I questioned, why do we blame people’s resistance to change in the workplace on an innate dislike of change?
 Perhaps humans like change in general, therefore if they are resistant to change in a business context it might be this particular change they dislike and perhaps for good reason.